-Graduates from the University of Washington's department of Human Centered Design & Engineering find careers as designers and researchers who improve people's interactions with technology and the world around them.
+Graduates from the University of Washington's Department of Human Centered Design & Engineering find careers as designers and researchers who improve people's interactions with technology and with the world around them.

 The department connects with corporations and businesses through a Corporate Affiliates Program to connect industry partners with HCDE students and faculty.
 Ongoing career events include workshops, panels, industry site visits, and an annual Career Fair.

-In Winter 2018, the department of Human Centered Design & Engineering surveyed alumni across our degree programs who graduated in the years 2016 and 2017.
-The information below reflects the 65 responses we received to our survey.
+In Winter 2021, the Department of Human Centered Design & Engineering surveyed alumni across our degree programs who graduated in the years 2019 and 2020.
+The information below reflects the 118 responses we received to our survey;

-The most common job titles of our graduates in the survey were:
+The most common job titles of 2019 and 2020 graduates who took our survey were:

 - Content Strategist